alexisadorn/BestFriendFinder-cli-app/NOTES.md

 [X] Download gem from bundler
 [X] Set up GitHub Repo
 [X] Copy spec.md from Learn repo
-[ ] Watch Resources videos on Learn page
+[X] Watch Resources videos on Learn page

----> Environments, Requiring Files, Bundler and Gems, 1h21m
----> Collaborating Objects: Building a CLI Scraper Gem from Models to CLI, 1h05m
----> Common Anti-Patterns in CLI Gem, 56m
----> Student Example #1: Refactoring a CLI Gem, 21m
----> Student Example #2: Rebuilding Concert Gem, 1h30m
+[X] Figure out how the 'require' and environment settings need to work [ ] Plan out the project structure using test data
 [ ] Start with building the executable file
-[ ] Plan out the project structure using test data
-[ ] Figure out how the 'require' and environment settings need to work [ ] Get permission from BFAS to scrape their site -pending- [ ] Begin replacing test data with real data from BFAS site [ ] List the objects that we can create & start making objects
+[ ] Get permission from BFAS to scrape their site -pending- [ ] Begin replacing test data with real data from BFAS site [ ] List the objects that we can create & start making objects